 This post is all about food!
 With two keen mini cooks on my hand this post could not be more relatable to my little munchkins.
 My eldest enjoys absorbing all the pictures and recipes of cook books that I have collected over the years and my youngest loves helping us in creating something yummy.
 Books can be a wonderful way of introducing new foods to little ones, opening their eyes to different cuisines from different countries and developing the awareness and vocabulary of foods.
-Lets start with my first recommendation which will have your young readers exploring the world.

 What’s on Your Plate?: Exploring the World of Food Written by Whitney Stewart and illustrated by Christiane Engel.

 This is an absolutely fantastic book celebrating many foods and dishes that everyone around the world eats.
 Young readers have the opportunity to visit 14 destinations.
 These include, Mexico, India, Japan and Brazil.
 The book shares information about each country, including what popular foods are eaten there, where the country is located on a world map and it shares a recipe of a popular dish from that country.
 How wonderful!